-At a party on the weekend, our group of friends had fun discussing the perfectionistic tendencies within couples.
+One weekend during a party (for those of you who can’t remember what that is, a party is a social gathering of invited guests, typically involving eating, drinking, and entertainment), our group of friends had fun discussing the perfectionistic tendencies within couples.
 Some reported that one or the other was a “dishwasher control freak” and even laughed about how their children toy with them by rearranging the dishes in the dishwasher after they’ve so carefully loaded it.
 For others, it was the need for a pristine kitchen floor.
 Still others argued the benefits of no items on countertops – ever!

 When things are going great, it’s easy to laugh at our control issues and choices.
 However, when one is experiencing what feels like a relentless list of disappointments, that cheery outlook can turn dark quickly.

 Knowing where your locus of influence lies can be helpful, but not necessarily easy to achieve.
 It will take some work to learn to relax and reflect on your expectations.

 Humans love simple causes for stuff.
 And if that obvious cause doesn’t immediately manifest, we get creative.
 We get the imagination involved, we make stuff up and we believe that made-up story is true.

 Someone hasn’t texted back and it’s been all of 30 seconds?
 I don’t know why they haven’t texted back, so I make up a reason (“I’ve upset them!”) and I believe my fantasy.
 Of course, the fantasy might be right.
 But it also might not be.
 I need to read reality, not just reference my own imaginings.